derektamsen/derektamsen.github.io-hugo/content/posts/2012-11-13-list-and-disconnect-postgresql-db-sessions.md

-+++
-author = "Derek Tamsen"
+---
+title: "List and Disconnect PostgreSQL DB Sessions"
-date = "2012-11-13T23:53:00-08:00"
+date: "2012-11-13T23:53:00-08:00"
-draft = false
-tags = ["postgres"]
-title = "List and Disconnect PostgreSQL DB Sessions" description = "Some times it is necessary to terminate a PostgreSQL query and connection.
+summary: "Some times it is necessary to terminate a PostgreSQL query and connection.
 This can be very helpful when you have a run away command or script.
 It can also be helpful if your application has submitted a query to the backend that has caused everything to grind to a halt.
 Fortunately, postgres comes to the rescue and provides a few helpful commands that will allow you to cancel the query from the database and optionally terminate the user or application's connection."
-+++
+description: "Some times it is necessary to terminate a PostgreSQL query and connection.
+This can be very helpful when you have a run away command or script.
+It can also be helpful if your application has submitted a query to the backend that has caused everything to grind to a halt.
+Fortunately, postgres comes to the rescue and provides a few helpful commands that will allow you to cancel the query from the database and optionally terminate the user or application's connection."
+toc: true
+readTime: true
+autonumber: false
+math: false
+tags: ["postgres"]
+showTags: false
+hideBackToTop: false
+---

 Some times it is necessary to terminate a PostgreSQL query and connection.
 This can be very helpful when you have a run away command or script.
 It can also be helpful if your application has submitted a query to the backend that has caused everything to grind to a halt.
 Fortunately, postgres comes to the rescue and provides a few helpful commands that will allow you to cancel the query from the database and optionally terminate the user or application's connection.